Thomas-Fulton/Programming_notes/making_backups.md

 2. Make sure checksums are the same as globus, then use steps below to make checksums for internal comparisons.
 3. Log where files are in "~/projects/IGF\_list.ods"

+# Using a new hard disk (SSD)
+### Fix Samsung T7 file deleting...
+ 1. Samsung includes software on hard disk for set up on Macs and Windows.
+This software (or the disconnection and recconection of the ssd from a faulty USB-C connecting cable), caused files to be deleted to a new ".Trash\*" folder.
+To stop this:
+ - Make sure to delete all Samsung installation files and directories
+ - Check cable (and laptop port?) using tester disk.
+ 2. Set up veracrypt: see "README-ssd_info_and_backups_access.txt" in Programing notes or on previously set up hard disks

 # Creating Manifest and MD5 checksums
 > see: https://www.baeldung.com/linux/directory-md5-checksum